sylwiavargas/nexmo-developer/_documentation/en/account/subaccounts/overview.md

 Partner Account | 500 | allowed
 Partner Account Advanced | 1000 | allowed

-Not allowed independent balance means that the subaccounts will always share the Primary Account balance not being allowed to update this field (use_primary_account_balance) and they won't be able to do balance or credit transfers.
+“Not allowed” independent balance means that the subaccounts will always share the primary account’s balance.
+Updates to the `use_primary_account_balance` field are not permitted.
+These accounts are not able to perform balance transfers or credit transfers.

-Subaccounts won't be able to access any of the Subaccounts API endpoints, only Primary Accounts will.
+Subaccount keys can not be used to access the Subaccounts API endpoints.
+Only primary account keys can.

 ## Supported features